united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/umh-lite.md

 contextualization of your data as well as the monitoring of the network.
 Other features like a historian, data visualization, and a Unified Namespace are only available by using the UMH Classic.
+Additionally, converting to a UMH Classic requires an SSH connection, similar to what is needed during the initial installation.

 ## Where to get more information?